safaris since 1995

 The complete Uganda safari with gorillas, chimps, big game and birdlife to boot - easily customisable to include East Africa’s migration

-Gorilla Trek in Bwindi
+Gorilla Trekking in Bwindi

-Here’s the quickest and simplest way to trek for mountain gorillas in Uganda - it’s our 4 day mountain gorilla safari to Bwindi Impenetrable Forest
+Here’s the quickest and simplest way to trek for mountain gorillas in Uganda - it’s our 4 day mountain gorilla trekking in Bwindi Impenetrable Forest.

 Murchison Falls Getaway

 3 nights in Murchison Falls National Park where aside from impressive wildlife it’s the place where the Nile River is squeezed through an 8m chasm